EvanKomp/aide_predict/docs/user_guide/contributing_models.md

-RequiresFixedLengthMixin  # Sequences must be same length RequiresStructureMixin    # Uses structural information RequiresWTToFunctionMixin          # Needs wild-type sequence RequiresWTDuringInferenceMixin # Model does its own normalization to WT internally.
+RequiresFixedLengthMixin  # Sequences must be same length RequiresStructureMixin    # Uses structural information RequiresWTToFunctionMixin          # Needs wild-type sequence RequiresWTDuringInferenceMixin # Model does its own normalization to any WT internally.
 If not inheritted, aide will automatically normalize outputs to any WT sequence provided

 # Output capabilities